shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 ## Price

-A particular products's price can be fetched, updated or a [price rule can also be created](https://shopware.stoplight.io/docs/admin-api/ZG9jOjEyMzA4NTUy-product-data#quantity-and-rule-price-structure).
+A particular product's price can be fetched, updated or a [price rule can be created](https://shopware.stoplight.io/docs/admin-api/ZG9jOjEyMzA4NTUy-product-data#quantity-and-rule-price-structure).

 Price handling is one of the edge cases in the product data structure.
 There are three different prices for a product, which can be queried via API: